-- Pack the essentials – Whether it is ensuring you have tampons/sanitary pads, or a decent medicinal kit – be prepared with things you will required.
+- Pack the essentials – Whether it is ensuring you have tampons/sanitary pads, or a decent medicinal kit – be prepared with things you will require.
 This list should include sunscreen, toiletries, or just hair tyes, ensure your daily needs are safely packed with you!
-Also, pack a good paid of sneakers for all the walking around and exploring you will be doing.
+Also, pack a good pair of sneakers for all the walking around and exploring you will be doing.

-- Don’t be over friendly – While it is important to interact, just be careful initially.
-It’s okay to use your judgement.
+- Don’t be over-friendly – While it is important to interact, just be careful initially.
+It’s okay to use your judgment.
 However, don’t take this to mean you should be closed off.
 Again, walk the fine balance.

 - To combat unwanted attention – ensure you drop hints of your significant other/ partner/spouse/ kids coming along.
-Easiest way to ward off creeps is to put them on alert!
+The easiest way to ward off creeps is to put them on alert!
 By all means, if you find someone cute- be as flirty as you like.
-Just use your judgement.
+Just use your judgment.

 - Always ensure you have someone from the hotel meet you at the airport/railway station/bus stand – especially if it is night time when you’re reaching.
 This might cost you a bit more, but it will be safer.

 - Speak up and make a scene if teased – Being touched inappropriately?
 Just speak loudly and affirmatively.
 Ensure there are people around you when you do this.
 People around you WILL speak up in your defense (people are inherently mostly nice, after all) and the culprit will feel guilty if nothing else.
 Also, I would suggest to not immediately leave the scene/public space, especially if you’re to take an isolated route after.
 Bruised egos can make people do crazy things.
 Just lay low for a bit, if something like this happens and wait for the moment to pass.

 - If traveling internationally, ensure you have all your travel documents ready!
 Don’t leave this to the last second.